cloudx-io/cloudx-ios/core/README.md

 ### Privacy Compliance & GPP Integration

-The CloudX SDK supports privacy compliance for GDPR, CCPA, and COPPA regulations.
+The CloudX SDK supports privacy compliance for GDPR and CCPA regulations.
 Publishers are responsible for obtaining consent through their Consent Management Platform (CMP) and providing the privacy signals to our SDK.

 **Objective-C:**
 ```objc